-Question 3 Could you say you have innovative products or services?
+Question 3 Could you say you have inn ovative products or services?

-Managers SUB - ' THEMES
+Managers SUB - 7 THEMES

 M1 Trained staff Service marketing

 Different managers Corporate planning

 Different services

 A la Carte Restaurant Service

 Local foods

 Breakfasts

 Local entertainments

 M2

 M3 Hygienic dishes

 M4

 M5 Close guest relationship

 THEMES

 Different service concept Using Online Channels

 MAIN THEME

 INNOVATIVE PRO DUCT and SERVICES

-Table 4.
-Consciousness of managers innovative product or services shown in Table 4 were formed based on the answers given by the managers to the third question "Could you say you have innovative products or services," and these statements are presented in Table 4.
+The themes that formed the consciousness of the managers towards innovative product or services were as "different service concept" and "using online channels".
+The sub-themes, themes and main themes shown in Table 4 were formed based on the answers given by the managers to the third question "Could you say you have innovative products or services," and these statements are presented in Table 4.